collective/collective.mailchimp/README.rst

 .. _z3c.form: http://pypi.python.org/pypi/z3c.form
 .. _plone.app.registry: http://pypi.python.org/pypi/plone.app.registry

-collective.mailchimp is tested on Plone 4.x and should work on Plone > 3.3
+collective.mailchimp is tested on Plone 4.x and 5.x and should work on Plone > 3.3
 (with the appropriate version pins for plone.app.registry and z3c.form).